Vectorial1024/BetterTrainBoarding/README.md

   - Metros
 - Trams

+Note: While not directly tested and unprovable from static analysis, monorails should also be covered as well.
+Do notify me if I am wrong.

 These transportation types are not yet covered, but are at a low priority:
 - Buses
 - Trolleybuses